-How to Enable Read Receipts Per Contact in Messages for iOS
+How to Enable Read Receipts Per Contact in Messages on iPhone or iPad

 You will need an iPhone or iPad running iOS 10 or later to have access to the individual Send Read Receipt feature.

 How to Selectively Enable Read Receipts for Individual Contacts in Messages for iOS

 This allows you to turn read receipts on or off on a per-contact and per-conversation basis.
 You can enable read receipts per contact on any iOS device, whether iPhone or iPad.